-A short walk through the gardens and almost out of sight from Burra Bungalow you'll find Water Lily Bungalow, which also has marvellous views across the valley.
-Its 4 romantic and spacious suites each have bay window sitting areas, a private balcony and mountain views.
+A short walk through the gardens, you'll find Water Lily Bungalow, which also has marvellous views across the valley.
+Its 4 romantic, spacious suites each has a bay window sitting area, a private balcony and mountain views.
 The Camelia Suite has twin single beds (which can be made up as a double); the Rung Dung Suite, Rangeet Suite and Singalila Suite have ornate kingsize beds.
-The Rung Dung Suite and Rangeet Suite also have additional areas which are ideal for children.

 - Cots Available

 All meals, snacks and non-alcoholic drinks are included in your nightly rate.
 Allow yourself to be surprised by the inventive range of food on offer.
 Continental breakfasts feature homemade breads, marmalades and even Marmite and Scottish potato cakes for homesick Brits; lunches are inspired picnics using salads, herbs and vegetables from Glenburn’s organic garden wherever possible.

 Dinner is a daily-changing set menu, with a focus on glorious Indian curries and Nepali dishes.
 South East Asian and European dishes get a look-in too, from Thai rose petal salads and glass noodles to the quiches and delicious chicken sandwiches given as part of a complimentary picnic en route from the airport.

 Breakfast and lunch can be taken in the sunny morning room, in the front garden, on the terrace, or as a picnic during a walk or outing.
 For supper, everyone eats communally around a large wooden table in the dining room, but you can dine in private looking out over the mountains if you so wish.